Reducing Safety Interventions in Provably Safe Reinforcement Learning: INTRODUCTION

-We present two approaches, action replacement and projection that reduce the number of safety interventions required while maintaining high performance, as illustrated in \cref{fig:main_idea}.
-Both approaches, use reachability analysis to evaluate the agent's proximity to obstacles in the future.
-We consider the agent's action as temporarily unsafe if it could cause safety interventions.
-In our replacement approach, we replace these temporarily unsafe actions with randomized actions that move the robot further away from unsafe states.
-Our projection method replaces the temporarily unsafe actions with an action that lies nearby in Euclidean space.
-Both approaches are complemented with a safety shield that guarantees safety online at a high frequency.
+This work addresses the problem of safe reach-avoid robotic tasks in environments with static and dynamic obstacles.
+Specifically, the robot aims to reach a target position while avoiding collisions with obstacles.
+In this work, we guarantee the safety of robots using a generalized version of our proposed shield in~\cite{thumm_2022_ProvablySafe}.
+We seek to minimize the number of safety interventions while guaranteeing safety to promote natural and interference-free robot behavior.

+Our two proposed approaches for achieving the desired reduction of safety interventions are \emph{proactive replacement} and \emph{proactive projection}.
+The integration of these methods in the safe RL learning cycle is illustrated in \cref{fig:main_idea}.
+We first check if the RL action potentially triggers a failsafe intervention.
+If that is the case, we can either proactively replace the action with a verified randomized action, or proactively project the action to a verified action that lies nearby in Euclidean space.
+Our safety shield and the proposed proactive replacement and projection methods utilize set-based reachability analysis, making them real-time capable for most high-dimensional systems.
+We incorporate all possible obstacle trajectories with limited prior knowledge, system and measurement uncertainties, and time delays in our reachability analysis.
 To our best knowledge, we are the first to propose a technique that can significantly reduce the number of safety interventions in provably safe RL for any robotic environment.
 We compare our two approaches to constrained RL, which tries to solve the original RL problem while keeping the number of safety interventions below a predetermined threshold.